FrankRay78/MyDistro/README.md

 `sudo apt install`

 ## Usage
+**Please note:** Absolutely no warranty is offered, implied or express.
+Use at your own risk, the author will not be held liable for any damages.

 1. Clone the repo locally
 2. Execute `.build.sh`
 3. The script runs, and once finished, will prompt you to hit enter to proceed with booting the distro